gatsbyjs/gatsby-pt-BR/docs/docs/build-caching.md

 ### `set`

-Valor da cache
+Armazena Valor no cache

 `cache.set(key: string, value: any) => Promise<any>`

 ### `get`

-Devolve o valor da cache
+Devolve o valor do cache

 `cache.get(key: string) => Promise<any>`